liya28/AIOStuBu/README.md

 - [FlashCardService](StewBoo/src/main/java/io/serateam/stewboo/core/services/flashcard/FlashCardService.java)
 - [CalendarService](StewBoo/src/main/java/io/serateam/stewboo/core/services/calendar/CalendarService.java)

-Other than IService classes, these classes also implement a Singleton Pattern:
+Other than IService classes, the following classes also implement a Singleton Pattern:
 - [StubuCalendarList](StewBoo/src/main/java/io/serateam/stewboo/core/services/calendar/StubuCalendarList.java)
 - [DeckList](StewBoo/src/main/java/io/serateam/stewboo/core/services/flashcard/DeckList.java)

 ### Observer Pattern
-The pomodoro feature in `Stewboo.Core` uses the [Observer Pattern](https://refactoring.guru/design-patterns/observer) in order to notify the Pomodoro UI for changes in the Pomodoro countdown timer done in the domain.
+The pomodoro feature in `Stewboo.Core` uses the [Observer Pattern](https://refactoring.guru/design-patterns/observer) in order to notify the Pomodoro UI for changes in the Pomodoro countdown timer that were executed in the domain layer.
 Listeners implementing
 [`IPomodoroListener`](StewBoo/src/main/java/io/serateam/stewboo/core/services/pomodoro/IPomodoroListener.java)
-must implement all the functions defined in `IPomodoroListener` to be notified of any changes in the Pomodoro.
+must implement all the functions defined in `IPomodoroListener` to be notified of any changes in Pomodoro.

 ## User Data/File Handling
 Throughout the user's interaction with the application, snapshots of their work and settings are